PavanBhat007/Time-Complexity-Calculator/README.md

 # **Time-Complexity-Calculator**

-### It is a sinple implementation of a basic time complexity calculator in Python.
+### It is a simple implementation of a basic time complexity calculator in Python.
 The idea is that in a program, the main contribution to the time complexity comes through loops and recursions.
 Although currently I am not working on recusrsion in this project, it plays a major role in calculating time complexity.
 <br><hr>